The History Department

 Islamic Empire; How successful was the Empire?
 Source analysis and Interpretation of crusades.

-Exploration; the first explores, finding the Americas and impact of European invasion .
+Exploration; the first explorers, finding the Americas and impact of European invasion .

 Famous Explorers; independent research task.